cdaringe/blog/src/posts/2019-04-20--i3-xfce/index.md

 - the tiling aspect of the wm is surprisingly fun to use
 - tuning xfce to integrate well with i3 wasn't difficult, but involves a non-trivial amount tweaks and complexity
     - in retrospect, this is likely the case anytime one swaps the wm on a system
-- some games don't play nicely with this setup. for instance, some games dominate the screen. i found i wasn't able to swap workspaces or load my game into a workspace, forcing me to _quit_ the game fully if i needed to access some resource, such as chat, during play.  food for thought.

 now that i understand why tiling-wm fanboys are such admirers of tiling, i'm eager to adopt chunk on my work osx machine. i don't often recommend complicated system changes to people if they are comfortable with their workflow, but this was worth it, and i _do_ recommend trying it. i look forward to greater productivity and organization by committing myself to this tooling.